 Analog cable myths

 Now, it is true that back in the day, cheaper cables were made with less-than-ideal components and had fairly poor quality control.
-When Monster cables hit the scene, people loved to bash how much they cost, but you did get a sort of build quality to them for the investment, along with a lifetime warranty.
+When Monster cables hit the scene, people loved to bash how much they cost, but you did get a somewhat decent build quality to them for the investment, along with a lifetime warranty.
 But that was a long time ago, and nowadays you can get cables for dirt cheap that not only perform their function almost perfectly, but will also stand up to the test of time.
-It is extremely rare to find poor-quality cables anymore—even this kevlar-wrapped headphone cable is only $15.

 The argument for audiophile cables basically follows this logic:

-- The cable’s task is to carry an analog electrical signal from the source (or amp) to your speaker elements.
+- The cable’s task is to carry an analog electrical signal from the source (or amp) to your speakers.

-- In doing so, the cable affects the signal that reaches the speaker elements.
+- In doing so, the cable affects the signal that reaches the speakers.

 Now, this is true (to some degree).
-However, that degree is so infinitesimally small that you can safely ignore it—despite colorful online arguments about it.
+However, for headphones, that degree is small enough that you can safely ignore it—despite colorful online arguments about it.
 If you’ve read our article on amplifiers, you’ll know that the easiest way to properly power something is either to lower the resistance or increase the power.
-Narrow wires will have more resistance, so if you need a lot of juice or you want a 50+ foot cable, it’s possible you could do with thicker cables.
+Narrow wires will have more resistance, so if you need a lot of juice or you want a 20+ foot cable, it’s possible you could do with thicker cables.
 But since headphones require a comparatively tiny amount of current compared to bookshelf speakers, the same logic follows for how thick their wires need to be.
-Manufacturers aren’t bad at their jobs, and they definitely won’t skimp on any component that determines how good their product sounds, so the included cables are generally ideal for your equipment because it’d be bad for business if they weren’t.
+Manufacturers aren’t bad at their jobs, and they definitely won’t skimp on any component that determines how good their product sounds, so the included cables are generally pretty good for your equipment—it’d be bad for business if they weren’t.

-Higher quality materials will also rarely make a big difference—there’s even a famous experiment with a wire coat hanger to demonstrate it.
+Higher quality materials will also rarely make a big difference—you could even use a coathanger as a speaker wire in a pinch.
 Using gold and palladium for their high conductivity ratings sounds nice, but you’re not getting double the cable quality for double the price: you’re just paying extra money for a luxury of debatable merit.
-So when someone tries to get you to buy ridiculously priced cables from Anjou that set you back about $2,750 for 3 feet, laugh in their face.
+So when someone tries to sell you ridiculously priced cables, be sure to laugh in their face.
 Your money would be much better spent on more useful things.